top of page

 Whether you are shooting a basketball or learning to walk, you must be able to effectively plan a movement before you can execute it.
 That planning is reliant on your eyes, specifically where you look and when you look there.

-My current research looks to monitor gaze behavior during motor learning in order to better understand the role of gaze in providing relevant information while learning new walking patterns.
+My PhD research focused on gaze behavior during motor learning in order to better understand the role of gaze in providing relevant information while learning new walking patterns.